yahoo/fili/docs/rfc/luthier-design.md

 TODO: Move this paragraph under metrics as well, and talk about namespaced metrics there as well, because this will impact how people write custom makers.
-Only the name `m1` is pased in to the `MetricMaker` when constructing the metric at configuration time. `m2` is stripped off and used in the `ResourceFactories` to populate the `MetricDictionary` appropriately.
+Only the name `m1` is pased in to the `MetricMaker` when constructing the metric at configuration time. `m2` is stripped off and used in the `LuthierIndustrialPark` to populate the `MetricDictionary` appropriately.

 ## LogicalTableFactory